99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 CDK Construct: library collection of constructs for every AWS resource.
 Construct hub: 3rd party and open source from community CDKs.

+The developer can test a specific Lambda function locally by running the CDK SYNTH command to synthesize the AWS CDK
+application into an AWS CloudFormation template

 # Cognito
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/17343071-a6ff-4e38-a0f3-a8a9a40080ae">